Who We Are

 Emergency Medicine Physician, Hennepin Healthcare

-EMS Medical Director, Hennepin EMS,
+EMS Medical Director, Hennepin EMS

 Founder and USA Medical Director, TZ EMS Project

-Dr. Kummer is an Emergency Medicine physician and EMS Medical Director for Hennepin EMS, a leading urban EMS system in the U.S..
 Dr. Kummer has dedicated his career to advancing EMS systems both domestically and internationally.
-He has lived and worked in East Africa, including Kenya and Tanzania, where he continues to play a vital role in the development of pre-hospital care infrastructure. -
+He has lived and worked in East Africa, including Kenya and Tanzania, where he continues to play a vital role in the development of pre-hospital care infrastructure.Having responded to some of the Twin Cities’ most complicated and worst medical emergencies, Dr. Kummer brings extensive expertise along with cultural competency and humility to the training of paramedics and EMS system development.

 Bahati Ng'obo